How is it possible that my property is over-assessed?

 Do I need an appraisal?

 There is no requirement as to the type of evidence needed.
-However, in my opinion the best evidence to maximize your savings is a third party appraisal prepared by a New York State licensed appraiser.
+However, in our opinion the best evidence to maximize your savings is a third party appraisal prepared by a New York State licensed appraiser.
 Although the appraisal fee (generally about $400) is the client’s responsibility, it will be refunded in full if your assessment is not reduced.
 There is absolutely no risk to you.

 Do you handle commercial properties also?